Frequently asked questions

 Who can take part?

-To the registration form
+To the application form

-Are there any deadlines for registration?
+Are there any deadlines for application?

-Registration in the SES database is possible at any time; there are no deadlines.
+Application in the SES database is possible at any time; there are no deadlines.

-To the registration form
+To the application form

 Does my employer have to grant me leave to prepare?

-Young experts from Germany usually have to take time off work in order to attend the preparatory and post-assignment seminars.
+Young experts from Germany usually have to take time off work in order to attend the preparatory seminars.
 In principle, your employer can grant you leave.
 In some federal states, you can have your time at the seminar recognised as educational leave.
 The SES will be happy to advise you if you have any questions.

 How can my enterprise/organisation get involved?